 The importance of social aspect of a college or university cannot be overstated.
-It is essential for you to have access to plentiful activities and recreations, and it is critical for the student body to be involved and for you to be able to make friends.
-However, if your deciding factor for why you choose one school over another is that they’re ranked as one of the top party schools in the nation, you may want to rethink your reasons–and your priorities.
-Remember, you’re going to college to learn, expand your horizons, and create lifelong friends–you’re not going to see how quickly you can master a keg stand.
-Focus on what a school can offer you when it comes to academics and extracurriculars, and let the party life (whether it exists or not) be a nice side benefit that you enjoy but don’t make essential.
+It’s essential for you to have access to plentiful activities and recreations!
+Your student body needs to be involved and foster your ability to make friends.
+However, if your deciding factor for choosing a school is their rank as a top party school in the nation, you may want to rethink your reasons… and your priorities.
+Remember, you’re going to college to learn, expand your horizons, and create lifelong friends.
+Your goal is not to master a keg stand.
+Focus on what a school offers in terms of academics and extracurriculars.
+Let the party life be a side benefit that you enjoy but don’t make essential.

-Don’t get me wrong–having a personal idol or hero be on the same campus as you can be pretty darn awesome.
-Having the opportunity to take a class taught by this hero or idol can also be pretty cool, as can be the potential of working with them on a project.
-However, do not make this the deciding or only factor you consider.
-A school needs to be the perfect fit for you–in academics, extracurriculars, opportunities, finances, and living arrangements–and hinging a huge decision on the presence of someone else isn’t really very sound.
+Being on the same campus as your personal idol/hero is pretty awesome.
+Having the opportunity to take a class they teach is also really cool, especially if you’re able to work on a project with them.
+However, don’t make this the deciding (or only) factor you consider.
+A school needs to be the perfect fit for you.
+Do they provide the academics, extracurriculars, opportunities, finaces, and living arrangements?
+Hinging a huge decision on the presence of a single person isn’t very sound.
 Consider having your hero/idol there a nice side benefit, but one that you only consider after all of your other criteria have been met.

 Location is important.
-However, it’s not important enough for you to let other items–academics, extracurriculars, opportunities, and finances–be secondary.
-Just like with having your hero/idol right on campus, consider the city in which a school is located to be a nice side benefit, but not the deciding factor for your choice.
+But, it’s not important enough for you to let other items be secondary.
+Just like with having your hero/idol right on campus, consider the school’s location to be a nice side benefit, but not what drives your decision.

 Paying for college is a huge consideration, and it should factor heavily into your decision.
 Nonetheless, it should not be the only thing you decide.
 Remember, cost isn’t everything (and, very often, you get what you pay for).
 Before signing on the dotted line just because it’s the one with the most attractive price tag, make sure all of your other needs are met.